mariacarolk/machinelearning-regression/README.md

 # machinelearning-regression

-This is an excercise that contains an example of linear regression.
+This is an exercise that contains an example of linear regression.
 I used a dataset with information about penguins.
-The result is a prediction of the body mass using phisical and geographic attributes of them
+The result is a prediction of the body mass using their physical and geographic attributes.

 **Phases:**